 Whether you choose to use our sharpening services or give it a shot yourself at home, you'll want a quality honing rod to keep your blades fresh in between sharpenings.
 Stop by the store to take a look at what's available.

 What knives to we sell?

-We are proud to offer a selection of forged knives from the German knife-maker Messermeister and Japanese-made Shuns.
-We also have available a collection of knives from Victorinox's popular Fibrox Pro line.
+We are proud to offer a selection of forged knives from the German knife-maker Messermeister, Japanese-made Shuns and the French company Opinel.
+We also have available a collection of knives from Victorinox's popular Swiss Classic line, Victorinox's rosewood line and Opinel's Parallele series.
 Visit the store to learn more about what we have available from our staff.